-- Staff having behaved in a way that has harmed a child, or may have harmed a child; - Staff possibly committing a criminal offence against or related to a child; - Staff behaving towards a child or children in a way that indicates they may not be suitable to work with children;
+- Staff having behaved in a way that has harmed a child, or may have harmed a child; - Staff possibly committing a criminal offence against or related to a child; - Staff behaving towards a child or children in a way that indicates they may not be suitable to work with children; - Staff behaving or possibly behaving in a way that indicates they may not be suitable to work with children.

-- Staff behaving or possibly behaving in a way that indicates they may not be suitable to work with children. - 11.3 If a concern or allegation of abuse arises against the Headteacher, or should there be conflict of interest to the Headteacher, it must be reported to the Chair of Governors. - 11.4 If a concern or allegation of abuse arises against any member of staff, supply teacher or volunteer other than the Headteacher, it must be reported to the Headteacher without delay.
-This includes supply staff, volunteers and all staff outlined in paragraph 1.5 of this policy. - 11.5 Concerns or allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved. - 11.6 The Headteacher or Chair of Governors should consider if the allegation meets the harms threshold for Designated Officer intervention and seek guidance/advice if unsure by emailing lado@coventry.gov.uk.
-'Low-level' concern does not mean it is not significant.
+11.3 If a concern or allegation of abuse arises against the Headteacher or should there be conflict of interest to the Headteacher, it must be reported to the Chair of Governors.

+11.4 If a concern or allegation of abuse arises against any member of staff, supply teacher or volunteer other than the Headteacher, it must be reported to the Headteacher without delay.
+This includes supply staff, volunteers and all staff outlined in paragraph 1.5 of this policy.

+11.5 Concerns or allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved.

+11.6 The Headteacher or Chair of Governors should consider if the allegation meets the harms threshold as outlined in Working Together to Safeguard Children (2023) guidance indicating that a person in a Position of Trust has:

+- behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child

+• behaved towards a child or children in a way that indicates they may pose a risk of harm to children https://myaccount.coventry.gov.uk/service/Allegations_against_people_who_work in_positions_of_trust_with_children_referral

+• behaved or may have behaved in a way that indicates they may not be suitable to work with children

+11. 7 If they feel the criteria is met then they should refer in to Coventry LADO using the online referral form on:

+The Headteacher or Chair of Governors can also seek guidance/advice if unsure by emailing lado@coventry.gov.uk.

+11.8 'Low-level' concern does not mean it is not significant.
 This is a term used for any concern (no matter how small) that an adult working with a child may have breached the staff Code of Conduct and does not meet the harm threshold.
-Examples of which may include: - Being overly friendly with children - Having favourites - Taking photographs of children on their mobile phone - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door.
-Or; - Humiliating pupils.
+Examples of which may include:

+- Being overly friendly with children

+- Having favourites

+- Taking photographs of children on their mobile phone

+- Engaging with a child on a one-to-one basis in a secluded area or behind a closed door.
+Or;

+- Humiliating pupils.

-The details of the LAdo can be found of the front of this policy.
-Immediate referrals can be made via the following link https://www.coventry.gov.uk/info/206/coventry\safeguarding\children\partnership/2628/local\authority\designated\officer\lado
+The details of the LADO can be found of the front of this policy.

-- 11.7 Concerns relating to a position of trust issue will be referred to the Local Authority designated officer within 24 hours.
-In accordance with Keeping Children Safe in Education 2023, the school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered. - 11.8 If a child has suffered or may have suffered abuse or harm, a MASH referral will also be made. - 11.9 In the instances where an allegation is dealt with internally, the Local Authority designated officer will provide information and support to Allesley Primary in managing the allegation.
+11.9 Concerns relating to a position of trust issue will be referred to the Local Authority designated officer within 24 hours.
+In accordance with Keeping Children Safe in Education 2024, the school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.

+11.10 If a child has suffered or may have suffered abuse or harm, a MASH referral will also be made.

+11.11 In the instances where an allegation is dealt with internally, the Local Authority designated officer will provide information and support to the school in managing the allegation.

-11.10 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, irrespective of whether they have resigned.
+11.12 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, irrespective of whether they have resigned.

-11.11 Supply Teachers and all contracted staff
+11.13 Supply Teachers and all contracted staff